-- We recognise that it is possible for staff and volunteers to behave in a way that might cause harm to children and we take seriously any allegation received. - An allegation may indicate that a member of staff, a volunteer or a member of bank staff has; - Behaved in a way that has harmed a child, or may have harmed a child. - Possibly committed a criminal offence against a child; or - Behaved towards a child that indicates he/she would pose a risk of harm to children. - As soon as an allegation is made, the Local Authority Designated Officer (LADO) will be contacted.
+We recognise that it is possible for staff and volunteers to behave in a way that might cause harm to children and we take seriously any allegation received.

+An allegation may indicate that a member of staff, a volunteer or a member of bank staff has;

+- Behaved in a way that has harmed a child, or may have harmed a child. - Possibly committed a criminal offence against a child; or - Behaved towards a child that indicates he/she would pose a risk of harm to children.

+All allegations will be reported to the Local Authority Designated Officer (LADO).

-LADO Team - 01793 463854 Jon Goddard - 07392103019 (Mon-Wed) Rachel Hull - 07824081177 (Thurs-Fri) Lado@swindon.gov.uk
+LADO Team - 01793 463854

+Jon Goddard - 07392103019 (Mon-Wed)

+Rachel Hull - 07824081177 (Thurs-Fri)

+Lado@swindon.gov.uk

-- An Allegations Management referral form will need to be completed; - Ofsted will be informed of the allegation within 14 days. - Staff/volunteers should report an allegation about a staff member to the owner/manager, unless they are the subject of the allegation.
-The owner/manager will then proceed as above. - Where the allegation is against the owner/manager, the staff member/volunteer will contact the LADO as above. - Where the allegation is against an adult from another agency, for example, bank staff, it is still the responsibility of the setting to ensure the allegation is dealt with appropriately, in conjunction with the agency where applicable. - An allegation will not be discussed with the alleged perpetrator or other members of staff/committee, unless advised to do so by the LADO. - In exceptional circumstances, it may be necessary to protect the child, by contacting the police, before contacting the LADO. - The setting will make a referral to the Disclosure and Barring Service if at the end of the allegation process a member of staff or volunteer is removed from their position, or if they leave while under investigation.
+- An Allegations Management referral form will be completed: - Ofsted will be informed of the allegation within 14 days. - Allegations about a staff member will be reported to the Head of Service or the Deputy Head of Service.
+They will then proceed as above. - Where the allegation is against the Head of Service, the person receiving the allegation will contact the Trust CEO. - Where the allegation is against an adult from another agency, for example, bank staff, it is the responsibility of the setting to ensure the allegation is dealt with appropriately, in conjunction with the agency, where applicable. - An allegation will not be discussed with the alleged perpetrator or other members of staff/committee, unless advised to do so by the LADO. - In exceptional circumstances, it may be necessary to protect the child, by contacting the police, before contacting the LADO. - The setting will make a referral to the Disclosure and Barring Service if at the end of the allegation process a member of staff or volunteer is removed from their position or if they leave while under investigation.